Types Of Planters And Planting Pots

 Cons

-• They are heavyweight.
-It is difficult to relocate these pots often.
+They are heavyweight.
+It is challenging to relocate these pots often.
 Moreover, if you drop them, they’re most likely to break.

-• These pots need to be left out in the rain before you plant your seeds in them.
-The dyes can cause the pH level of your soil to increase which in result may damage your plants.
+The dyes can cause the pH level of your soil to increase, which, as a result, may damage your plants.

 5. Nursery Pots